semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 In case of insufficient disk space, `cache store` frees disk space by deleting the oldest keys.

+**Note:** Data from a key is not overwritten by default when running `cache store`.
+If you want to update the associated information, the key  needs to be [deleted](https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/#cache-delete-key) first.

 ### cache restore key[,second-key,...]

 Examples: